googleapis/googleapis.github.io/HowToRPC.md

 and libraries.
 For a sample command-line client, see the [oauth2l](https://github.com/google/oauth2l) on GitHub.

-## The HTTP RPC Protocol
+## The gRPC Fallback Protocol

-Most Google APIs support a simple RPC protocol using Protocol Buffers (protobuf) over HTTP.
+Along with gRPC, most Google APIs support a simple fallback protocol that uses Protocol Buffers (protobuf) over HTTP.
 It allows clients to call Google APIs directly, often using standard library functions.

 This protocol uses fixed URLs to specify the RPC endpoints, and passes request/response messages as HTTP request/response body using HTTP POST.
 It uses